table of contents

 - Gastric cardia (a type of stomach cancer)

-Obesity can decrease the ability to have an erection (erectile dysfunction) in men and cause abnormal or irregular periods in women; both of these can make it more difficult to conceive a child.
+Obesity can cause erectile dysfunction in biological men and abnormal or irregular periods in women.
 Gaining too much weight during pregnancy or having a BMI over 30 before pregnancy are both risk factors for pregnancy problems.
-Several pregnancy-related complications that can occur in women with obesity include (Rhoton-Vlasak, 2017):
+Several pregnancy-related complications that can occur with obesity include (Rhoton-Vlasak, 2017):

 - Gestational diabetes and hypertension